 10. Personalize reminders by segment.
 Registrants who opened your last two emails but have not joined a webinar before are worth a slightly warmer nudge than someone who attends every month.
 If your platform or CRM supports basic segmentation, use it.
 Even a first-name personalization and a single line of context ("You signed up because you run Zoom webinars...") meaningfully improves open rates.

 11. Add a plain-text hour-before SMS if your audience opts in.
-For high-value segments, a plain-text SMS or push notification one hour before the session can add 5-8 percentage points to live attendance.
+For high-value segments, a plain-text SMS or push notification one hour before the session meaningfully lifts live attendance because it reaches people who have already moved past their inbox by event time.
 Keep it short: the session title, the time, and a short link.

 During and After: Keeping Attendance High Over Time